How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 What airport should I fly to for La Fortuna, Costa Rica?

-San Jose's airport is closest to La Fortuna and is best for travelers visiting La Fortuna.
+San Jose's airport is the closest to La Fortuna and is best for travelers visiting the area.

 How far is it from La Fortuna to Santa Teresa?